TempeHS/2024SDD-Rayan-AeroFit/productBacklog.md

 18. Error messages force you to retry input until no error is detected.
 19. Add local storage system for stepCount
 20. ~~Add local storage system for Motion Permissions~~
+21. Add animation for reaching stepGoal
+22. Add option for users to add their weight, for more accurate calorie conversions.